k8-proxy/aws-jmeter-test-engine/README.md

 # Step 3.
 Create S3 bucket

-Create private s3 bucket in one of the regions (Ireland,North Virginia, Oregon, North California, if you are going to use above ready images to generate load).
+Create private s3 bucket in one of the regions (Ireland,North Virginia, Oregon, North California).
 The s3 bucket is used to store performance test scripts and data.

-It is important that LoadGenerator EC2 instances and s3 bucket to be in same region, it will ensure that LoadGenerator EC2 instance will find script in local region and also in terms of network traffic, it is faster to fetch test data files from same region as EC2 instance is running.
+- Goto Services
+- Select S3
+- Click Create Bucket
+- Give unique bucket name and select desired region (ensure that you select same region as the Performance Dashboard instance AWS region)
+- Click on Create Bucket button

 # Step 4.
 Create IAM User with only programmatic read/write access to S3 and store access keys in AWS Secrets Manager.